lulia0228/Document_IE/README.md

 Indeed, we can change the structure to predict entity directly like the traditional NER task.

-Before training, we need to use grapher.py to trans a recipt into graph structure and obtain the adjacent matrix and span vector for gcn use.The fllowing picture shows:
+Before training, we need to use grapher.py to trans a recipt into graph structure and obtain the adjacent matrix and span vector for gcn use.The following picture shows:

 Unfortunately, my net structure only supports 1 batch training and in the future I will add real batch training when I have spare time.